 - Poor body image, including concern over your weight

-- A man’s concern about ejaculating prematurely or taking too long to reach orgasm
+- Concern about ejaculating too early or taking too long to reach orgasm

-- A woman’s anxiety about not being able to have an orgasm or enjoy the sexual experience
+- Anxiety about not being able to have an orgasm or enjoy the sexual experience

 Your state of mind can have a big impact on your ability to get aroused.
 Even if you're with someone who you find sexually appealing, worrying about whether you'll be able to please your partner can make it impossible for you to do just that.

-In men, one of the effects of the stress hormones is to constrict blood vessels.
-Less blood flowing into the penis makes it more difficult to have an erection.
-Even men who normally don't have any trouble getting excited can become unable to get an erection when they're overcome by sexual performance anxiety.
+One of the effects of the stress hormones is to narrow blood vessels.
+When less blood flows into your penis, it's more difficult to have an erection.
+Even guys who normally don't have any trouble getting excited might not be able to get an erection when they're overcome by sexual performance anxiety.

 Sexual performance anxiety isn't diagnosed as often in women as it is in men, but it can affect arousal in women, too.
 Anxiety can prevent women from getting lubricated enough to have sex, and it can take away the physical desire to make love.